1,000+ Opportunities

 This listing may be outdated.
 Verify details at the official source before applying.

 Find similar grantsAdvancing Disability Justice Grants is sponsored by Northwest Health Foundation.
-These grants aim to empower disabled BIPOC leaders and organizations in Oregon and parts of Washington.
+Empowers disabled BIPOC leaders and organizations in Oregon and parts of Washington to enhance community building, civic engagement, and leadership development.

 Get alerted about grants like this